Amethyst View

 • Rose de France: A pale, lilac-pink variety.
 Often cheaper, but prized for its delicate aesthetic.

 • Deep Siberian (AAA): The highest grade.
 It must be 75-80% purple with 15-20% blue flashes.
-It is exceptionally rare and expensive.
+It is exceptionally rare.

 V